Updated: Mar 3

-Don’t let your testers to take tasks of other team members until they accomplish their own tasks.
-There is no reason for a single tester to perform tasks for 6-7 developers that can do them on their own.
+Don’t let your testers take the tasks of other team members until they accomplish their tasks.
+There is no reason for a single tester to perform tasks for 6-7 developers who can do them independently.

-Drive your team to take ownership of testing tasks that were under the strict responsibility of testers.
+Drive your team to take ownership of testing tasks under the strict responsibility of testers.

 Applying the Values and Practices of Continuous Testing

 Agile development promotes testing right from the beginning of the Sprint.
 To do so, the team must apply the approach of continuous testing.
-However, what looks great as a concept can become very hard when it comes to implementation.
+However, what looks great as a concept can become very hard to implement.

 There may be times when the testing effort is not moving as smoothly as expected.
 The causes may include a lack of communication between testers and developers, a lack of understanding of the requirements and missing technical experience for the different test activities.

 Ensure that the team has the time and resources they need.